rishav-karanjit/Personal-Portfolio-Website-Archive/README.md

 <ul>
 <li>This repository contains my personal portfolio website.</li>
-<li>If you wish to make similar website fork this repo and change the names</li>
+<li>If you wish to make similar website fork this repo and change names</li>
 <li>Hosted at: www.karanjitrishav.me </li>
 </ul>